cmoten/machine-learning-course-ALU/docs/03-Non-Linear-Algorithms.md

 \]

 To demonstrate why you would use SVM for some regression situations, examine Figure \@ref(fig:svm-regress) below.
 The top of the figure shows a comparison of a simple linear regression model using least squares and SVM.
 The item to notice in this plot is the outlier at the top left of the plot.
-You will notice that the least squares model is more sensitive to this value, while SVM is not.
+You will see that the least squares model is more sensitive to this value, while SVM is not.
 The middle plot shows the relationship of the residuals to the predictive values.
 What is important to note with this plot is that the grey points are values that contributed to the regression line estimation, which the values shown by the red crosses did not contribute.
-This is because these non-contributing values are within the $\pm\ \epsilon\ =\ 0.01$ threshold set by the modeler.
+This lack of contribution is because these non-contributing values are within the $\pm\ \epsilon\ =\ 0.01$ threshold set by the modeler.
 We explain why this happens in a little bit.
 The bottom plot shows a nonlinear application of SVM to a sine wave model.
-Again, there are outlier values in the bottom left of the plot and the least squqres method is more sensitive to these values than SVM.
+Again, there are outlier values in the bottom left of the plot, and the least squares method is more sensitive to these values than SVM.
 The reason for this is because least squares and other regression models like logistic regression are more global in their behavior, while SVM uses more local contributions from the data for its estimations.

 <div class="figure" style="text-align: center">
 <img src="img/applied-pred-Ch7Fig07.png" alt="Example SVM regressions compared to least squares adapted from Kuhn and Johnson (2013)" width="90%" />